turboSMTP/turboSMTP-csharp/USAGE.md

 ## Export Suppressions To CSV

-The **Export** method is an asynchronous operation designed to export suppressions data based on specified export options.
+The **ExportAsync** method is an asynchronous operation designed to export suppressions data based on specified export options.
 The method takes a `SuppressionsExportOptions` object as input and returns the data in CSV formated string, which can then be saved or further processed.

 ```csharp
 //Create an instance of SuppressionsExportOptions